scala/scala-lang/blog/_posts/2018-06-14-accessible-scala.md

 ## Want to try it?

-We created an [online demo].
-You can try it now!
+You can try it now on your web browser via your [online demo]!
 (Tip: It works best on Google Chrome! )

 We also created a [vscode extension], so you can try on your project.
 Search for `Accessible Scala` in the extension manager